jsndyks/web/position/index.md

     .footer a {display:none !important; font-size:0px}
 </style>

-I'm working with some friends on an interesting paper in which we think about the value of reflective practice in our learning, teaching and research:
+I'm working with some friends on a paper in which we think about the value of _reflective practice_ in our learning, teaching and research:

  * **The Value(s) of Visualization:<br/>Reflections on Reflective Practice in Visualization Research, Teaching, and Learning**